ec363/wet-lab-protocols/Microbiology/Electrocompetent_cells/README.md

 Start a fresh (< 3% inoculum v/v if applicable, I do 1%) well aerated (>=250 RPM) culture (culture volume =< 20% of flask volume to ensure good aeration) at 30 oC.
 Monitor bacterial growth at OD600 until it reaches 0.4 ~ 0.5.

 * 30 oC recommended as cells grow slower and it’s less likely that you will “miss” the 0.4-0.5 window.
 * The time it takes to reach it varies dependent on strain.
-Start measuring at 1h (stop culture, carefully under flame take 1ml -> cuvette and measure in Heap lab cuvette reader), and continue until you find the 0.4-0.5 window.
+Start measuring at 1h (stop culture, carefully under flame take 1ml -> cuvette and measure in spectrophotometer in B606), and continue until you find the 0.4-0.5 window.
 * This is probably the most important factor in efficiency - where you stop the culture.
 * If you’ve gone above 0.6, you will get low efficiency.
 It’s not good enough just to dilute it to 0.4 becuase the cells are too far into log phase.
 You need to dilute to 0.1 and then grow it again until 0.4.
 Or just start again.